-Atascadero, with its population of nearly 30,000 people became an incorporated city in 1979.
+Atascadero, with its population of nearly 30,000 people, became an incorporated city in 1979.
 Sitting further inland than other coastal communities, the weather tends to be hotter in the summer and cooler in the winter.
-Get an up-close look of the Animal Kingdom at Charles Paddock Zoo, the only zoo on the Central Coast.
+Get an up-close look at the Animal Kingdom at Charles Paddock Zoo, the only zoo on the Central Coast.
 Visit the Historic Atascadero City Hall and visit the Atascadero Historical Society Museum.
 The Society owns an original 1919 Colony Home and maintains the Hattie Prather Rose Garden.
-To the north you’ll find the famed Paso Robles Wine Country.
-And just a short 30 minute drive southwest will have you in Morro Bay at the Pacific Ocean.
+To the north, you’ll find the famed Paso Robles Wine Country.
+And just a short 30-minute drive southwest will have you in Morro Bay at the Pacific Ocean.

 Avila Beach, with its south facing beach, offers warmer and sunnier days than other local beaches along the Central Coast.
 Avila Beach is unique for having a working Port, the Port of San Luis.
 The charming village area offers shopping, dining and entertainment.
 Spend the day at the beach fishing, kayaking or whale watching.
-This is the beach that many locals bring their younger children to bogie board.
-Visit the historical Point San Luis Lighthouse for truly breathtaking views.
-Many locals as well as tourists enjoy the beauty of jogging, hiking and riding bikes along the Bob Jones Trail.
-Discover charming beach bungalows and homes with magnificent canyon views.
+This is the beach that many locals bring their younger children to swim and bogie board.
+Visit the historical Point San Luis Lighthouse for truly breathtaking ocean views.
+Many locals, as well as tourists, enjoy the beauty of jogging, hiking and riding bikes along the Bob Jones Trail.
+Discover charming beach bungalows and homes with magnificent canyon and ocean views.
 Visit http://www.visitavilabeach.com to find out more!

 Amongst Monterey Pines, midway between Los Angles and San Francisco, you’ll find the seaside village of Cambria.
 Cambria is the Latin name for the country of Wales which was chosen for the town in 1869.
-The downtown area consists of unique stores featuring antiques, art, boutiques, gifts/souvenirs and other specialty shops.
-Just minutes away you’ll find Moonstone Beach and its one mile long boardwalk with views of rocky bluffs and brown sandy coves.
-There’s even hotels situated right on the ocean with amazing views of the Pacific and the calming sound of the perpetual surf.
-Just to the north you’ll find elephant seals at the Piedras Blancas Rookery, Piedras Blancas Light Station and Hearst Castle.
+The downtown area has unique stores featuring antiques, art, boutiques, gifts/souvenirs and other specialty shops.
+Just minutes away you’ll find Moonstone Beach and its one-mile-long boardwalk with views of rocky bluffs and brown sandy coves.
+There are even hotels situated right on the ocean with amazing views of the Pacific and the calming sound of the perpetual surf.
+Just to the north, you’ll find elephant seals at the Piedras Blancas Rookery, Piedras Blancas Light Station and Hearst Castle.

 Located just off Highway One between Cambria and Morro Bay you’ll find the small surf town of Cayucos.
 Enjoy fishing from the pier at Cass Wharf or in the surf of Estero Bay.
 Calm waters make swimming, surfing and sea kayaking popular pastimes and quaint shops and local restaurants are close by.
 Cayucos State Beach is a day use beach featuring picnic tables, play equipment, outside showers and restrooms.
 Tourism plays a big role in the downtown Cayucos economy.
 The Cayucos Pier is a popular surf spot and one of the best in the county, attracting many beach-goers.
 Many people find this little town an ideal resort for summer and winter vacations.
 Why not live where others come to get away from it all!